huggingface/transformers/docs/source/en/conversations.md

 model = AutoModelForCausalLM.from_pretrained("meta-llama/Meta-Llama-3-8B-Instruct", device_map="auto", quantization_config=quantization_config)
 ```

-Or, we can do the same thing using the `pipeline` API:
+Or we can do the same thing using the `pipeline` API:

 ```python
 from transformers import pipeline, BitsAndBytesConfig